quduss/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

-This directory tests understanding of how to fix a broken/bugged webstack
+This is the first of the webstack debugging series where broken/bugged webstacks are returned to working state